sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Central-Database/GOCDB/_index.md

   Information about the information stored in the GOCDB.
 ---

-This document contains details about the pecularities of managing sites and services of the ScienceMesh.
+This document contains details about the pecularities of managing sites and services of the Science Mesh.

 ### Sites
 - **Site ID:** Sites are assigned internal, unique and stable IDs which are independent of the internal GOCDB IDs.
 The property `SITE_ID` is used to hold these and must be set for every site.